oroinc/documentation/crm/book/data_api.rst

 The ``Response Headers`` block will contain the status code of servers response.
 In case if request was successful, it should contain **200 OK** string.
-To see tht list of headers that server sent during the responce, click on ``Expand`` link of this link.
+To see the list of headers that server sent during the responce, click on ``Expand`` link of this link.

 If request was successful, at the ``Response Body`` block you should see the output data of the request.
 At the given case, it will be the entity data in JSON format.
 More info about this format you can